pybender/cloudml-ui/ui/README.md

 bower libraries.
 Currently it works with JS files only.
 Vendor/3rd party CSS files are still added manually in app/assets/index.html.
 At some point of time we will extend vendor.config.coffee to deal with CSS files (vendor.css and CDN serving), but that on as needed basis.

+It should also be noted that, karma will use vendor.config.coffee to build the test environment so all your tests will include the same 3rd party libraries that is used in development and production.

+Generally all files referenced will be processed in the same order they appear int vendor.config.coffee, and some libraries need special care in ordering, like angular before angular-route.

 vendor.config.coffee contains 2 sections as follow: